Back to Helpful Content

 Less is more in small spaces.
 You want to create a styled but uncluttered feel that shows buyers how the room could be used.

 Use just enough decor to tell the story — a plant in the corner, a stack of books, a neatly made bed, or a pop of colour in a cushion.
-It should feel lived-in but not cramped.

 Final Thoughts